bandprotocol/bandchain-docs-archived/docs/technical-specifications/obi.md

 # Oracle Binary Encoding (OBI)

-Oracle Binary Encoding (OBI) is the standard way to serialized and deserialize binary data in the BandChain ecosystem.
-Similar to Ethereum's [Contract ABI Specification](https://solidity.readthedocs.io/en/latest/abi-spec.html) or Google's [ProtoBuf](https://developers.google.com/protocol-buffers), an OBI schema explains how a data object, in any supported programming language, can be encoded to and decoded from plain bytes.
+Oracle Binary Encoding (OBI) is a standard method for serializing and deserializing binary data in the BandChain ecosystem.
+Under the concept of Ethereum's [Contract ABI Specification](https://solidity.readthedocs.io/en/latest/abi-spec.html) and Google's [ProtoBuf](https://developers.google.com/protocol-buffers), an OBI schema explains how a data object in any supported programming language can be encoded to and decoded from plain bytes.

 OBI is designed with the following properties in mind:

 - **Compactness**: OBI schema will be stored on-chain and passed around between blockchains.
-Thus, it is essential to keep the size of the schema specification as small as possible.
+Thus, it is essential to keep the size of the schema specification tiniest.
 - **Simplicity & Portability**: As a blockchain-agnostic protocol, OBI serialization and deserialization must be easy to implement in any environment.
 Consequently, complex platform-specific features are not supported.
 - **Readability**: Lastly, OBI is intended to be used as a communication tool between oracle script creators and smart contract developers.
 It must be intuitive for readers to understand the OBI underlying objects from reading the schema.